mwanakijiji/dewarp/docs/dewarp_soln.rst

 A FITS frame of sources which can be centroided like PSFs.
 Image should be dark-subtracted and bad-pixel corrected so that the centroiding will work right.
+It CANNOT include NaNs.
 A useable frame may look like this:

 .. _pinhole_ex: